Next: origin Reference, Up: Defining Packages [Contents][Index]

 are built for the architecture of the build machine.

-is typically used to list tools needed at
+native-inputs is typically used to list tools needed at

 build time, but not at run time, such as Autoconf, Automake, pkg-config,

-Gettext, or Bison. guix lint
+Gettext, or Bison. guix lint can report likely mistakes in

 this area (see Invoking guix lint).

-is similar to inputs
+Lastly, propagated-inputs is similar to inputs, but the

 specified packages will be automatically installed to profiles